shaan3130/shaan3130.github.io/_pages/about.md

 Hello there!
 I am a third-year PhD student in Machine Learning in [H. Milton Stewart School of Industrial & Systems Engineering](https://www.isye.gatech.edu/) at Georgia Tech, Atlanta.
 I am being advised by [Prof. Siva Theja Maguluri](https://sites.google.com/site/sivatheja/).

 My interests are in the theoretical analysis of Stochastic Approximation Algorithms with major focus on its application in Reinforcement Learning and Machine Learning.
-I received my B.Tech in Electrical Engineering with Honors and with Minor in Computer Science and Engineering at Indian Institute of Technology, Bombay.
+I received my B.Tech in Electrical Engineering with Honors and Minor in Computer Science and Engineering at Indian Institute of Technology, Bombay.

 I like to workout, cook and watch anime.